suren-m/cw/labs/02_kubernetes/08_volumes_configmaps_and_secrets.md

 3. Create a Pod for testing.
 Save the below manifest as `volume-pod.yaml`

 >Note that it may take a while for container to be ready because the cloud-backed volume has to be attached.
+Notice the use of `limits` here as well on the container spec.

 ```yaml
 apiVersion: v1